BenPope95/scaffold-eth-substreams-challenge/README.md

 Just follow our steps if you want a more guided experience.

 # Checkpoint 1: map_events

+Your first module will be a map_module.
+[map_modules](https://substreams.streamingfast.io/documentation/develop/manifest-modules#map-modules) are how you will retrieve and filter your data.

 ## 1.1 Making a Protobuf